pasdesignal-zz/rPI_audio_board/README.md

 a rPi daughter board for audio io and midi

-I can change this at wil ha ha ha ha
+I can change this at will ha ha ha ha